Some answers to your questions. Click the question below to view the answer.

 Fleur de Lis also has a brother camp on Lake Winnipesaukee in New Hampshire called William Lawrence.

-A $350 non-refundable deposit is required at time of registration for all Standard and Starter resident camp sessions, to be credited to tuition.
+A $500 deposit is required at time of registration for all Standard and Starter resident camp sessions, to be credited to tuition.
 Space in the program is not fully reserved until the deposit is received.
+The $500 deposit is refundable until January 15, 2021.

-Tuition balances to be paid in three equal installments by February 15th, April 15th, and May 15th with the entire remainder plus any additional fees, including store credit (incidental account) due on May 15th.
+Tuition balances to be paid in three equal installments by January 15th, March 15th, and April 15th with the entire remainder plus any additional fees, including store credit (incidental account) due on April 15th.
+Tuition is refundable until April 15, 2021.

-No refunds for camp tuition after May 1st.
-In addition, there are no tuition adjustments or refunds shall be made should your camper be required to leave camp before her sessions expires, except in the case of injury or illness incurred at camp.
+There are no tuition adjustments or refunds shall be made should your camper be required to leave camp before her session expires, except in the case of injury or illness incurred at camp.
+In that event, tuition will be prorated.

 For returning campers: Sure!
 This request needs to be mutual, so a parent/guardian of each camper in the request needs to reach out to communicate the request.